Bansko, Bulgaria - One of the best places to live in Europe for expats

 Here are four reasons why Porto should be at the top of your list:

-1. Young expats with or without families tend to live on average 32% cheaper in Porto than in other major cities in Europe.
+1. Young expats, with or without families, tend to live on average 32% cheaper in Porto than in other major European cities.

 2. Forget other great cities, Porto offers a vibrant social scene with plenty of bars, cafes, and restaurants to explore.